General accounting

 The sales fill in a "bathtub", the client account.
 And the "bathtub" lets cash out from its sink.

-Therefore the cash from sales equals all the sales minus the increase in water level.
+Therefore the cash from sales equals all the sales minus the increase in water volume.

 More mathematically we have